needle-mirror/com.unity.polyspatial.visionos/Documentation~/Materials.md

 ## Custom Shaders
 Shaders and materials can be authored for visionOS via the Unity ShaderGraph.
 Behind the scenes, these shadergraphs are converted into MaterialX.
 While MaterialX is very expressive, some ShaderGraph nodes have no analog in MaterialX.
 Within the ShaderGraph editor, unsupported nodes will be indicated by the presence of a `#` symbol, but please also refer to [ShaderGraph Support](ShaderGraph.md).
 Both Lit and Unlit root nodes are supported.

-ShaderLab, metal, and other code-based shaders are not available, as RealityKit for visionOS does not currently expose a low level shading language.
+ShaderLab, Metal, and other code-based shaders are not available, as RealityKit for visionOS does not currently expose a low level shading language.

-## Unlit materials
+## Unlit Materials

 ### Universal Render Pipeline/Unlit
-For the URP unlit material, Polyspatial supports the `Base Map` color and texture properties as well as the `Opaque` and `Transparent` (with blending mode `Alpha`) surface types.  `Alpha Clipping` may be enabled; if the `Threshold` is greater than zero, no blending will be performed (only alpha testing).
+For the URP unlit material, PolySpatial supports the `Base Map` color and texture properties as well as the `Opaque` and `Transparent` (with blending mode `Alpha`) surface types.  `Alpha Clipping` may be enabled; if the `Threshold` is greater than zero, no blending will be performed (only alpha testing).

 ### Unlit/Color
 For the built-in renderer pipeline unlit color material, the `Main Color` property is supported.